4. Correcting for sample misalignment

 To achieve finer control of the refinement of the lattice parameters, use free_alatt and free_angdeg

-The output is an crystal_alignment_info object which contains all the relevant data for crystal realignment.
+The output is an crystal_alignment_info object which contains all the relevant data for crystal realignment, namely the rotation matrix which aligns Crystal Cartesian frame into correct position and modified lattice parameters, if refine_crystal modified them.

 Warning